dherault/serverless-offline/README.md

 }
 ```

-You can also invoke using the aws cli by specifying `--endpoint-url`
+You can also invoke using the AWS CLI by specifying `--endpoint-url`

 ```
 aws lambda invoke /dev/null \